PADA: Example-based Prompt Learning for on-the-fly Adaptation to Unseen Domains: Introduction

 Consider the task of review sentiment classification (Figure~\ref{fig:any-domain}).
 The model is familiar with four source domains: \textit{restaurants}, \textit{home-furniture}, \textit{electronic-devices}, and \textit{movies}.
 When the model encounters a review, this time from the \textit{airlines} domain, it uses DRFs to project the example into the shared semantic space, via the prompting mechanism.
-In the given example the DRFs marked in blue and green relate to the restaurants and the home-furniture domains, respectively.
+In the given example the DRFs marked in blue and green relate to the \textit{restaurants} and the \textit{home-furniture} domains, respectively.
 The DRF-based prompt is then used in classification.

-We evaluate \textit{PADA} in the multi-source DA setting, where the target domain is unknown during training.
-We compare it to three types of models: state-of-the-art benchmark models for multi-source DA (\S\ref{sec:benchmark models}), T5-based baselines corresponding with ideas presented in multi-source DA work (\S\ref{sec:baseline models}), and variants of \textit{PADA} that utilize different subsets of its components (\S\ref{sec:ablation models}).
-We consider two classification tasks (\S\ref{sec:datasets}): Rumour detection and Multi-Genre Natural Language Inference (MNLI) and $10$ DA setups. \textit{PADA} outperforms all other models in most settings, exhibiting and impressive ability in reducing the performance drop between source and target domains.
+We evaluate \emph{PADA} in the multi-source DA setting, where the target domain is unknown during training (\S \ref{sec:experiments}, \ref{sec:results}).
+We consider two text classification tasks (Rumour Detection and Multi-Genre Natural Language Inference (MNLI)), and a sequence tagging task (Aspect Prediction), for a total of $14$ DA setups. \emph{PADA} outperforms strong baselines, yielding substantial error reductions.